 The designator ‘T’ must be absent if and only if all of the time items are absent.
 The designator ‘P’ must always be present.

-Encoding and interpretation rules in S-100 metadata:
+X.4.9.1 Encoding and interpretation rules in S-100 metadata:

 Restriction to non-negative durations: S-100 restricts the duration type by prohibiting zero or negative values of duration in userDefinedMaintenanceFrequency.